prism/prism-docs/docs/source/commands/parameters.rst

 Use the ``reversed:(true|false)`` parameter to include/exclude activities which have been reversed.

-``reversed:true`` means a record has been rolled back by a user or plugin using Prism's API. ``reversed:false`` means the end result remains in-world or has been restored by a user or plugin using Prism's API.
+``reversed:true`` means a record has been rolled back via Prism. ``reversed:false`` means the end result remains in-world or has been restored via Prism.

 .. _since: